Embracing the digital age

 Our twenty-first century learners are always ‘switched on’; they are always connected and, more often than not, multi-tasking as they use several different windows to chat, play a video game and listen to their music.
 If classrooms don’t implement what has now become ‘everyday’ technology, we’re doing students a disservice.

-By using iPads we can bring real examples of Science, History and Geography instantly in to the classroom.
-In music they can use them as a composing tool; they can make notes in the margins of electronic books without defacing the book itself; the old school text book can now, using the iPad, be supplemented with images and video audio enhancements; we can visit many major art galleries throughout the world and examine famous works of art.
+By using devices we can bring real examples of Science, History and Geography instantly in to the classroom.
+In music they can use them as a composing tool; they can make notes in the margins of electronic books without defacing the book itself; the old school text book can now, using online devices, be supplemented with images and video audio enhancements; we can visit many major art galleries throughout the world and examine famous works of art.

-Our curriculum is both challenging and enquiry based and, as such, we will be teaching our students how to use their iPads as a research tool.
+Our curriculum is both challenging and enquiry based and, as such, we will be teaching our students how to use their devices as a research tool.

 We also email out many of our lesson and homework content to students before their next lesson so they can arrive to lessons prepared and ready to learn.

-iPads introduce the concept of anytime-anywhere learning and encourage imagination and creativity.
+Devices introduce the concept of anytime-anywhere learning and encourage imagination and creativity.
 This isn’t the future for learning; this is how young people are learning today.
-This is why we will be making iPads available to all our students.
+This is why we will be making Devices available to all our students.

 iPads introduce the concept of anytime-anywhere learning and encourage imagination and creativity